seon9cho/SemisupervisedTranslation/README.md

 # Semi-supervised Machine Translation

 The current machine translation approach has mostly been a supervised task, where a bilingual dataset would be used to train an end-to-end translation system.
-Although these models have been shown to have fantastic performances, gathering supervised datasets is often hard and very time-consuming.
+These models have been shown to have fantastic performances, but gathering supervised datasets is often hard and time-consuming.
 With recent advances in semi/unsupervised methods, this project attempts to explore ways to train a semi-supervised machine translation system by first training language models for two separate languages and aligning them by using a few supervised examples.
 Although the performance of the model isn't quite perfect, I was able to show that the system can somewhat generalize to far greater data than the amount of data it was trained on.

 ## 1. Introduction